 Complaint Example Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
 Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
 Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
-Here are examples: • You asked us for a fast coverage decision or a fast appeal, and we have said no; you can make a complaint. • You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint. • You believe we are not meeting deadlines for covering or reimbursing you for certain medical items or services or drugs that were approved; you can make a complaint.
+Here are examples: You asked us for a fast coverage decision or a fast appeal, and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting the deadlines for covering and decisions or appeals.
+You believe we are not meeting deadlines for covering or reimbursing you for certain medical items or services or drugs that were approved; you can make a complaint.
 You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.